vinid/cade/README.rst

 ..

-You can see that the class covers the same parameters the Gensim word2vec library has. "siter" refers to the compass training iterations while "diter" refers to the training iteration of the specific temporal slices.
+You can see that the class covers the same parameters the Gensim word2vec library has. "siter" refers to the compass training iterations while "diter" refers to the training iteration of the specific slices.
 After this first training you can train the slices:

 .. code-block:: python